2 4 0 T U R B O . C O M

 AMPHENOL AT SERIES CONNECTORS

-Amphenol AT Series connectors are 100% interchangeable (every part) with Deutsch DT connectors.
+Amphenol AT Series connectors are 100% interchangeable (every piece) with Deutsch DT connectors.

 Amphenol AT Series connectors are sold by Amphenal Sine Systems.